 - Rolling out

-Zscaler is capable and flexible enough to offer multiple deployment options, some of which will naturally lend themselves to certain environments – some of which will depend on the preference of those who will ultimately administer the service, day-to-day.
+Zscaler is capable and flexible enough to offer multiple deployment options, some of which will naturally lend themselves to certain environments and some of which will depend on the preference of those who will ultimately administer the service day to day.

-This is a critical step, as it will shape the deployment and help therefore help define the project plan.
-Following are the common business drivers we hear, driving the decision to deploy Zscaler.
-One, or several may apply to your organisation.
+This is a critical step, as it will shape the deployment and help define the project plan.
+The following are the common business drivers driving the decision to deploy Zscaler.
+One or several may apply to your organisation.

 1.1.
 Security